Saltare al contenuto

 2. Crea ambienti: development, staging, production

-3. Per ambiente di produzione, aggiungi:
+3. Per l'ambiente di produzione, aggiungi:

-Utilizza segreti specifici per ambiente:
+Utilizza segreti specifici per l'ambiente:

 # Use different secrets per environment